A Reflective Trip To Auschwitz-Birkenau

-The sun shone brightly in the mid afternoon and it’s heat warmed my skin while the birds chirped softly in the otherwise silent moment of reflection.
+The birds chirped softly and the sun shone brightly in the mid afternoon as I walked the grounds of Auschwitz in silent reflection.
 A moment so surreal, I’ve never experienced anything like it.
 Not a single word was spoken as our tour group stood in that open space surrounded by dilapidated wooden constructs and wild grass patches reading the memorial plaques that commiserate that shameful period in mans history.

 The sunlight reflected on the plaque and illuminated the lettering as if trying to impress its meaning ever more forcefully on its readers.